-We repurchased and retired 3.1 million, 8.3 million, and 18.8 million shares under our share repurchase program in 2014, 2013, and 2012, respectively, at a cost of \$318 million, \$627 million, and \$1.3 billion.
-On August 1, 2012, our Board of Directors authorized the repurchase of up to an additional 50 million shares of Common Stock through December 31, 2017.
+We repurchased and retired 9.2 million, 11.3 million, and 3.1 million shares of Common Stock under our stock repurchase program in 2016, 2015, and 2014, respectively, at a cost of \$803 million, \$1.1 billion, and \$318 million, respectively.
+On August 1, 2012, our Board of Directors authorized the repurchase of up to an additional 50 million shares of Common Stock through December 31, 2017, and 14.7 million shares remain under this authority as of December 31, 2016.
 The timing and volume of purchases is guided by our assessment of market conditions and other pertinent factors.
 Any near-term share repurchases are expected to be made with internally generated cash, cash on hand, or proceeds from borrowings.
-Since the beginning of 2006, we have repurchased and retired 139.8 million shares of Common Stock at a total cost of \$8.4 billion.
+Since the beginning of 2006, we have repurchased and retired 160.3 million shares at a total cost of \$10.3 billion.